 Anyway that folks is essentially it for now, I hope you found some useful tips in here, good luck!

 Please give me a follow on Instagram @benbattell to see my latest work and tag me in your photos you take using these tips!

 Drop me a message or email with any questions.

-There are a few affiliate links in here that help support my Open Sessions so thanks if you use them!
+There are a few affiliate links in here that help support me at no cost to you, so thanks if you use them!